Joel Knight

 Cheese puns.

 Sure, they can be gouda.
 Maybe even fetastic.
-But as you’ve just seen, they’re mostly just unbrielievably bad.
+But as you’ve just seen, they’re mostly unbrielievably bad.

 So we’ll stop.

-Instead we’ll just cut straight to the good stuff and tell you about The Cheese Bar in Camden Market: a permanent brick-and-mortar upgrade from The Cheese Truck that’s been roaming the UK’s more curd-addicted parts for the past few years selling point-perfect toasties, and other oozy goodness.
+Instead we’ll just cut straight to the good stuff and tell you about The Cheese Bar in Camden Market: a permanent bricks-and-mortar upgrade from The Cheese Truck that’s been roaming the UK’s more curd-addicted parts for the past few years selling point-perfect toasties, and other oozy goodness.
 Yes, this is a restaurant dedicated to cheese.

 The venue itself is surprisingly sleek and modern-looking, a stark contrast from the comfort-eating, huddle-under-a-blanket-on-the-sofa vibe that cheese dishes tend to carry with them.
 Instead, you’ll find design-chic bar seating surrounding a lustrous U-shaped marble countertop resting its prongs on the glorious, well-lit cheese fridge that takes up a large chunk of the back wall.